 We�ve established that most machines allow movement only in a predetermined plane or movement path so that balancing the resistance in all directions is not necessary.

 Bigger Faster Stronger 2nd Edition eBook

 If a team is used to training in the off-season and doesn�t train during the in-season, the players will be mentally down at play-off time.

-Full-Body Flexibility-2nd Edition
+Full-Body Flexibility 2nd Edition eBook

 Endurance athletes often believe the more they train, the better the results.
 But according to the NSCA’s Ben Reuter, recovery time is just as important when developing an effective endurance training program.